sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/interactive_shell.rst

     sage: V = QQ^3

-Type the beginning of a command, then ``Ctrl-p`` (or just hit the up arrow key) to go back to each line you have entered that begins in that way.
-This works even if you completely exit Sage and restart later.
-You can also do a reverse search through the history using ``Ctrl-r``.
-All these features use the ``readline`` package, which is available on most flavors of Linux.

-It is easy to list all member functions for :math:`V` using tab completion.
+Then it is easy to list all member functions for :math:`V` using tab completion.
 Just type ``V.``, then type the ``[tab key]`` key on your
 keyboard: